The Business Judgment Rule: The Director's Safe Harbor

 3. Good Faith (The Ethical Floor)

 Even if the Board is informed and has no conflict, they must believe they are acting in the best interests of the corporation.
-If they intentionally ignore "Red Flags" of corporate crime (like in the Citigroup Subprime cases), they may lose their protection.
+If they intentionally ignore "Red Flags" of potential criminal activity or systemic risk, they may lose their BJR protection.

 Forensic analysts look for these signs that the BJR protection can be broken in court: